How to warm up for deadlifts

 When warming up with the deadlift itself, start with lighter weights and gradually increase the load.
 This will not only help physically warm up your muscles but also allow you to focus on your form and technique before lifting heavy weights.
 Progressively adding weight will ensure your body is properly prepared for the maximum effort of your working sets.

-See also How to spell accessories
+See also How to draw a raspberry

 Remember to listen to your body during your warm-up and adjust accordingly.
 Everyone’s needs and capabilities are different, so feel free to modify these tips to suit your own preferences and limitations.
 By incorporating these warm-up techniques into your deadlift routine, you’ll set yourself up for a successful and injury-free workout!